Datrixx/discord-api-connection/README.md

 # Discord-Minecraft Chat Bridge (discord-api-connection)

-• This is a backend small project that involves learning topics such as TypeScript, Java, and API management.
-It's a simple project that enables connectivity between a **Discord bot (TypeScript with DiscordX)** and a **Minecraft server (plugin created with Java)**, _using Express + TypeScript as a connecting bridge_.
+This backend project is a bridge between a **Discord bot (TypeScript with DiscordX)** and a **Minecraft server (Java plugin)**, using **Express + Cors + WS + TypeScript** as an intermediate communication layer, now including WebSocket connection for real-time communication and dynamic plugin control.

-> Everything currently runs locally, but the project is designed to scale in the future.
+> Currently everything runs locally, but it is designed to scale to production.

 ---